 When you or a loved one is injured because of a product defect, you should not have to suffer the consequences of your injury while the responsible party takes no accountability for the defect.
 Experienced Fishkill product liability attorney Ira M. Maurer can determine who is responsible for your injury and can then fight to maximize the compensation you can obtain for your injury.

 Mr. Maurer assists clients who have been seriously injured due to dangerous and defective tools and equipment, medical devices, vehicles, and other types of products.
-With more than three decades of experience handling product liability cases, he has the knowledge and insight to help you to be successful with your product liability case and will help you to secure the compensation you need to cover medical expenses, lost wages, and your own pain and suffering.
+With more than four decades of experience handling product liability cases, he has the knowledge and insight to help you to be successful with your product liability case and will help you to secure the compensation you need to cover medical expenses, lost wages, and your own pain and suffering.

 - Product Liability Cases